 Each pair undertakes training which is designed to build leadership and collaborations skills, with the ultimate aim of promoting co-design when undertaking service design or improvement.
 The training, valued at $5000, will be provided free to successful applicants.

-SEMPHN will run two training programs during 2018/19 to be delivered by facilitators Dr Paresh Dawda and health advocate Russell McGowan who recently undertook the Collaborative Pairs facilitators training in the UK.
+SEMPHN is running two training programs during 2018/19, delivered by facilitators Dr Paresh Dawda and health advocate Russell McGowan, who undertook the Collaborative Pairs facilitators training in the UK.

-Each program consists of five days training spread over six months to allow the pairs to work on their project as outlined below.
+Each program consists of five days training spread over six months to allow the pairs to work on their project.

 |Program 1||Program 2|